Tanner Sportwaffen

 Tanner Sportwaffen AG is a Swiss firearms manufacturer based in Fulenbach, Switzerland.
 The company was founded in 1955 by André Tanner, and is known for having produced bolt-action rifles for shooters at the top level within CISM and ISSF shooting for a number of years.
 On 12 September 2019, the successful coach Rolf Denzler took over the company from the previous owner Hildegard Tanner.

 Models

-In 2019, Tanner launched the PHÖNIX rifle model which can be delivered configured for either 300 m standard rifle or 300 m rifle three positions.
+In 2019, Tanner launched the PHONIX rifle model which can be delivered configured for either 300 m standard rifle or 300 m rifle three positions.